mozilla/firefox-test-engineering/guide/accounts.rst

 -------------------------
 AWS is currently used for much of our server and infrastructure testing.
 In the future it will likely hold a lot more of our test automation.

+You will very likely, at some point (sooner, rather than later) need an AWS account.
+Please follow these `instructions on Mana <https://mana.mozilla.org/wiki/display/SVCOPS/Requesting+A+Dev+IAM+account+from+Cloud+Operations>`_ to get one.

 Jenkins
 -------
 Jenkins is used for running our test automation.
 It is in the process of being moved into AWS.